cknd/stackprinter/README.md

   ┆ TypeError: unsupported operand type(s) for +: 'NoneType' and 'int'
 ```

-You can achieve this by adding a [custom formatter](https://docs.python.org/3/howto/logging-cookbook.html#customized-exception-formatting) to the logger beforehand:
+You get this by adding a [custom formatter](https://docs.python.org/3/howto/logging-cookbook.html#customized-exception-formatting) to the logger once before using it.

 ```python
 # Set up logging